 Traeger Smoked Spatchcock Turkey Recipe

-I get asked all the time if you should spatchcock or turkey or not.
-Everyone wants to know which method leads to a better-cooked bird!
+I get asked all the time if you should spatchcock or turkey.
+Everyone wants to know which method produces a better-cooked bird!

 Well after many attempts at smoking a turkey the traditional;l way and spatchcocking it, feel like a turkey expert!
 After all a turkey dinner is one of my (and my family’s) favorites!
 Even in July, I like to smoke a turkey on the weekends we have delicious leftovers for sandwiches all week long!

-The first time I tried the spatchcock mention I was worried it won’t be as juicy.
-Plus they wasn’t any stuffing!
+The first time I tried the spatchcock mention, I was worried it wouldn’t be as juicy.
+Plus, there wasn’t any stuffing!
 But I was wrong!

 How To Spatchcock A Turkey

-It isn’t hard to spatchcock a turkey, just make sure you have a pair of strong kitchen scissors.
+It isn’t hard to spatchcock a turkey; make sure you have a pair of strong kitchen scissors.

 What You Need for Spatchcock Smoked Turkey